Foundations of Protocol Engineering

 University-level textbook on protocol design, transaction systems, and the mathematics of digital infrastructure.

-Published by LeMay Publishing, a division of LeMay.
+Published by Boston Publishing, a division of LeMay.
 Massachusetts.

 ISBN: 979-8-0000-5148-1